 Image two has a Unit Cost Calculation of ‘Unit’ and Specific Cost Calculation is ‘On’.
 As we said, when it’s on ‘Unit’, the Run Time is meaningless from a costing perspective.
 So here, it’s looking at the cost of producing one painting using the routing cost.

 Image three has a Unit Cost Calculation of ‘Time’ and Specific Cost Calculation is ‘off’.
-The Work Centre Unit Price per hour is £100.
+As this value is ‘off’, the cost will be taken from the Work Centre Card and not the Routing, The Work Centre Unit Price per hour is £100.
 As the Run Time for this is four hours, it comes to £400.

 The fourth image has a Unit Cost Calculation of ‘Unit’ and Specific Cost Calculation is ‘off’.
 There’s only one painting being made and the Work Centre Unit Cost per hour is £100 and so it comes out at £100.
 These four variations show how you can customise the way in which the prices are generated, showing starkly different results.

 The final step after establishing how the subcontractor is charging you is to create the Released Production Order.
 Enter the relevant details and then click ‘Refresh Production Order’.
 You can then check the ‘Statistics’ subpage to see if the data is correct.
 To do this, click ‘Order’ and then ‘Statistics’.
 When you do this, make sure the Line highlighted is the relevant Line.
 Business Central often defaults to the second Line.
 Assuming the order is one line, this will bring back empty results.

 You can also check the Routing for the Item by clicking ‘Line’ and then ‘Routing’.
 If we didn’t ‘Calculate’ the date matrix for the Work Centre, this again will return blank results!